Ayushparikh-code/Face--Mask--Detection/README.md

 ```bash
 git checkout main
 ```
-* Checkout to New branch branch
+* Checkout to New branch
 ```bash
 git checkout '<your_branch_name>'
 ```